Physical Education Outcomes

 The teaching staff utilise the Lancashire P.E. team P.E.
 Passport App for resources to plan, teach and assess the National Curriculum and meet Eldon’s intentions.

 Early Years – The intent in foundation stage is to develop gross and fine motor skills.
 And to provide a foundation for Fundamental Movement and Handling Skills in Key Stage 1.
+And to foster a love of moving

 Upper Key Stage 2- The intent in upper Key Stage 2 is to ready pupils for the Key Stage 3 curriculum.
 Leaving Eldon equipped to participate in any activity presented to them at secondary school.
 This involves relating conditioned games content to NGB formats, clarifying expectation for performance – bringing children to awareness of what their age group is capable of and how they can achieve that performance level too.
 The curriculum also promotes cognitive engagement further enabling problem solving skills and memory skills to improve.
+For pupils to be able to reflect on what activities or facets of activity add joy to their physical activity experience.

 Beyond the P.E.
-Curriculum Eldon offers opportunities to participate in fun and competitive activities and Sports at lunchtimes and afterschool.
+Curriculum Eldon offers opportunities to participate in fun and competitive activities and Sports, at lunchtimes and afterschool.

 P.E also takes a centre stage in whole school events such as Super Learning Days and themed weeks.
 We also take pride in developing Leadership skills in the pupils and host university students who specialise in P.E. too.